-Severe allergic reaction to any vaccine containing diphtheria toxoid, tetanus toxoid, pertussis, poliovirus, or Haemophilus b, or any component of this vaccine; encephalopathy (eg, coma, decreased level of consciousness, prolonged seizures) occurring within 7 days of a previous pertussis vaccine not (not attributable to another identifiable cause); progressive neurologic disorders (including infantile spasms, uncontrolled epilepsy, or progressive encephalopathy)
+Severe allergic reaction to any vaccine containing diphtheria toxoid, tetanus toxoid, pertussis, poliovirus, or Haemophilus type b, or any component of this vaccine; encephalopathy (eg, coma, decreased level of consciousness, prolonged seizures) occurring within 7 days of a previous pertussis vaccine (not attributable to another identifiable cause); progressive neurologic disorders (including infantile spasms, uncontrolled epilepsy, or progressive encephalopathy)

 Primary immunization: Infants and Children 6 weeks to < 5 years: IM: 0.5 mL per dose administered at 2, 4, 6 and 15-18 months of age (total of 4 doses).
 The first dose may be administered as early as 6 weeks of age.
 Following completion of the 4-dose series, children should receive a dose of DTaP vaccine at 4 to 6 years of age (Daptacel recommended due to same pertussis antigen used in both products).